eliastuo/bayessynth/README.md

 ## License

-The bayessynth copyright belongs to Elias Tuomaala (2020).
-It is released under the MIT License.
+The software is released under the MIT License.

 ## Example
 ```